Stage 5 · Leverage

 It needs exposure.

 Large interventions fail because the stack absorbs them.
 The coordination body processes the intervention.
 The narrative explains why it didn't change anything.
 The activity metrics still look fine.
 Leverage is not a bigger push.
 It is a small withdrawal of protection.
+In many systems, timing pressure produces more learning than strategy ever does.

 01